Stroll Ontario’s scenic boardwalk trails

 Here are 13 beautiful boardwalk trails in a variety of settings that invite you to enjoy a walk.

 Following alongside the St. Mary’s River, the Sault Ste.
-Marie Waterfront Walkway stretches over 2.5 kilometres between Canal Drive and the Art Gallery of Algoma in downtown Sault Ste.
+Marie Waterfront Walkway stretches over two and half kilometres between Canal Drive and the Art Gallery of Algoma in downtown Sault Ste.
 Marie.
 Watch marine traffic navigate locks along the river and take in views of the International Bridge, Whitefish Island and even the US shoreline in Michigan State.

 The boardwalk features benches, picnic tables and lookout platforms and is connected to the longer multi-use Hub Trail that circles the city, as well as several attractions like Roberta Bondar Park, Ermatinger-Clergue Historic Site and the Canadian Bushplane Museum.